Welcome to the Premier Website for Professional Business Analysis

 Leases for using assets generally fall into two categories: Firstly, Capital leases and secondly, Operating leases.
 The important differences between lease categories have to do with (1) Balance sheet ownership of the asset, and (2) Ownership of the asset when after the life of the lease.

-• With an operating lease, the original owner (the lessor) retains ownership while the lessee uses the asset.
+• With an Operating Lease, the original owner (the lessor) retains ownership while the lessee uses the asset.
 With an operating lease, the user is essentially hiring or renting the asset for a definite period.

-• Under a capital lease, ownership transfers to the asset user, the lessee.
+• Under a Capital Lease, ownership transfers to the asset user, the lessee.
 With a capital lease, the lessee is essentially financing purchase of the asset.

 Capital Budgets vs. Operating Budgets